Eupatorium serotinum

 Eupatorium serotinum late thoroughwort

 The leaves of the thoroughwort are long-stalked, toothed and more linear than the heart-shaped leaves of white snakeroot.
 These leaves are usually 3-veined and occur in pairs or whorls.
 The leaves are lightly hairy.
 The stem is quite hairy and often red in color.
-Each flower head has from seven to fifteen tiny white individual flowers.
+Each flower head has from nine to fourteen tiny white individual flowers.
 The bracts under the flower heads have white margins.
 Butterflies and bees use flowers as a source of nectar.

 Habitat & Range

 Grows in moist thickets, ditches, sandy fields and along roadsides.
+Prefers full sun and well-drained soil.

 See distribution map at BONAP.